Investors size up U.S. tax reform after Democrats gain in elections

 Achieving tax reform remains a tall order, however, and signs of investor skepticism over Republicans’ ability to deliver were already evident heading into Tuesday’s elections.

-Shares of smaller companies, seen as the biggest beneficiaries of a corporate tax cut, have underperformed their larger peers by nearly 4 percentage points over the last month alone.
+Shares of smaller companies , seen as the biggest beneficiaries of a corporate tax cut, have underperformed their larger peers .SPX by nearly 4 percentage points over the last month alone.

 (For a graphic on 'Largecaps vs. smallcaps over last month' click reut.rs/2zGIf2X)